TimeCaps: Capturing Time Series Data With Capsule Networks: Experiments and Results

 In order to explore the robustness of the network, we test our proposed architecture with Google Speech Commands Dataset~\cite{warden2018speech} which contains one second long audio commands.
-Even though the common practice is to extract audio features using Mel-frequency cepstral coefficients (MFCC) and feed the extracted features to the network, we explore the network's ability of classifying raw audio signals.
+Even though the common practice is to extract audio features using Mel-frequency cepstral coefficients (MFCC) and feeding the extracted features to the network, some work in literature explore the ability to classifying raw audio signals \cite{lee2017raw} without pre-defining set of feature extractors such as MFCC.
+We adopt the latter due to the performance gain \cite{sainath2015learning} and to avoid the additional computational overhead.

-In order to facilitate a full audio command, the network needed to be adjusted accordingly.
-With simple adjustments, TimeCaps were able to achieve 92.65\% accuracy on Google Speech Commands Dataset.
-Which surpassed the state-of-the-art capsule network accuracy 89.5\% \cite{bae2018end}.
+In order to input a full audio command into TimeCaps, the network requires several key modifications.
+The high sampling rate of the audio signals poses a key challenge by significantly surging the computational complexity at the TimeCaps cell, and subsequently producing a larger number of capsules to be sequentially passed down the network.
+Besides the computational complexity, the large number of capsules inherently degrades the performance, when the number of capsules increase, the coupling coefficients of the dynamic routing becomes less effective.
+This may be viewed as a theoretical issue as well of the dynamic routing algorithm\cite{xi2017capsule}.
+Addressing this issue is beyond the scope of this study.
+As a solution to the high computational complexity, we propose the modifications proposed in Fig. \ref{fig:audio_conv}, which significantly reduce the number of parameters at TimeCaps Cells.

+In order to reduce size of the feature maps at early stages, the input is passed through three sequential blocks (each block consists of a convolutional layer followed by a $2\times2$ pooling layer) to extract the low level features of the audio command.
+These extracted feature maps are then directed to TimeCaps Cells similar to Sec \ref{sec:method}.
+However, with the high dimensionality (16,000+) of the audio signals, its hard to train a decoder jointly with an encoder.

+Table \ref{table:results_audio} compares our results to the state of the art with the proposed method.
+Even though our results are slightly below with the state-of-the-art results, our results surpass the existing capsule network model demonstrating 3.15\% boost due to the improvement provided by the TimeCaps.